Health Structures and Issues

 - Quality of life in chronic diseases

-- Doping in sports medicine” and “how to practice physical activity when you have a chronic illness?
+- Doping in sports medicine and how to exercise when you have a chronic illness.

 - Major pathophysiological mechanisms